Rimurutempestx/AWS-End-User-Computing-Dashboard/README.md

-## Static website and Clodfront configuration
+## Static website and Cloudfront configuration
 Started off by creating a S3 bucket to store my objects, then made sure that my bucket name was a globally unique DNS-compliant name.
 Also verified that the region is supported for the project.